-A reporter asked Trump, who was preparing to give a deliberately antagonistic speech on the world stage that would promote his nationalism ahead of the U.N.’s distinct brand of globalism, whether he would feel nostalgic about his real estate days when he returned to the U.N.’s East Side headquarters.
+An Associated Press reporter asked Trump, who was preparing to give a deliberately antagonistic speech on the world stage that would promote his nationalism ahead of the U.N.'s distinct brand of globalism, whether he would feel nostalgic about his real estate days when he returned to the U.N.'s East Side headquarters.

 His answer was an amalgamation of his modus operandi as a luxury real estate developer, TV personality and politician: just keep peddling the propaganda, despite ample evidence to the contrary.